-On December 21, 2001, the President signed the Small Business Investment Company Amendments Act of 2001, which changes the annual fee for debentures and participating securities obligated after September 30, 2001.
-For these debentures and participating securities, the fee is the lower of (1) a percentage established by SBA that reduces to zero the cost of their purchase and guarantee and (2) 1.38.%.
+On December 21, 2001, the President signed the Small Business Investment Company Amendments Act of 2001, which changed the annual fee for debentures and participating securities obligated after September 30, 2001.
+On September 30, 2003, the President signed Public Law 108-84, which changed the annual fee for participating securities.
+For debentures and participating securities, the fee is the lower of (1) a percentage established by SBA that reduces to zero the cost of their purchase and guarantee and (2) 1.38% in the case of debentures and 1.46% in the case of participating securities.
 The annual fee is payable on the same terms and conditions as interest on the debentures or prioritized payments on the participating securities.

-SBA recently introduced an initiative to encourage SBICs to invest in small businesses that are located in, or that provide employment for people residing in, inner cities and rural areas.
+In 1999, SBA introduced an initiative to encourage SBICs to invest in small businesses that are located in, or that provide employment for people residing in, inner cities and rural areas.
 As outlined in 64 Fed.
 Reg.
 52641 (September 30, 1999), this initiative is known as the low- or moderate-income ("LMI") investments initiative and is a program of narrowly-tailored regulatory and financial incentives for investments by SBICs in qualifying small businesses.
 Under the initiative, eligible SBICs may issue an SBA-guaranteed deferred-interest debenture and use the proceeds to make equity-type investments in businesses in the targeted areas.
 LMI debentures are funded out of the same program level that is available for SBA's guarantee of other debenture leverage.
 SBA cannot predict the amount of LMI debentures that will be issued in the future, but does not expect it to be significant relative to the amount of standard SBIC debentures.